 Harry Truman’s 1948 executive order to desegregate the armed forces had been only feebly enforced, but Eisenhower fully implemented it.
 By October 30, 1954, not a single segregated combat unit remained.
 After two years in the Oval Office, Ike had desegregated the Veterans Administration and military bases in the South, including federally controlled schools for military dependents—prior to the Supreme Court’s landmark May 1954 Brown v.
 Board of Education school desegregation decision.

-In 1955 Eisenhower named E. Frederic Morrow as the first African-American executive assistant in the White House.
-That might look like tokenism, but no previous president had made such an appointment.
+In 1955, Eisenhower named E. Frederic Morrow as the first African-American executive assistant in the White House.
+No previous president had ever made such an appointment.
 He made other strong pro-desegregation appointments, including Attorney General Herbert Brownell Jr., a key civil rights adviser who was instrumental in desegregating the nation’s capital.

 Eisenhower established a presidential committee to negotiate nondiscrimination agreements with government contractors and appointed a second committee to end discrimination in government departments and agencies.
 While these committees had no statutory authority, Eisenhower invested them with more executive authority than the committees instituted by any previous president; for example, he tapped Vice President Richard Nixon to chair the contracts committee.